li11ianc/explaining-movie-revenue/project/project.md

 least sizeable minority, of movies to achieve break-even status or less.
-Rather, the confidence interval establishes that, with 95% certainty, around half of movies – those greater than the median – have pratios in excess of 2.20 while¬¬¬ far less than half of movies fail to be profitable.
+Rather, the confidence interval establishes that, with 95% certainty, around half of movies – those greater than the median – have pratios in excess of 2.20 while far less than half of movies fail to be profitable.
 Making a successful movie may be easier than we thought\!

-After the above glance at profitability in general, we’ve will now create a few more variables with which to analyze profitability and examine some different trends.
+After the above glance at profitability in general, we will now create a few more variables with which to analyze profitability and examine some different trends.

 ### Categorical Spoken English Variable